 - “Single-unit” trucks (i.e. those with 2 or more axles) were involved in 33 fatal accidents and 938 personal-injury crashes in 2019

-Hire An Experienced St. Louis Small Truck Accident Lawyer
+Hire An Experienced St. Louis, Missouri Small Truck Accident Lawyer

-Accidents involving small trucks in St. Louis can often times be complicated.
+Accidents involving small trucks in St. Louis, MO can often times be complicated.
 Since so many small trucks are used for both business as well as personal use, determining fault after an accident can be difficult.
 Many other small truck are owned and operated by governmental bodies, which have their own statutes regarding liability and how an accident victim can be limited in what they could potentially receive in damages.
-As such, when you have been injured as a result of an accident with a small truck, talking to a St. Louis truck accident lawyer should be your first priority.
+As such, when you have been injured as a result of an accident with a small truck, talking to a St. Louis, MO truck accident lawyer should be your first priority.

-Many people across St. Louis have trusted Combs Law Group to handle their small truck accident claims because they combine aggressive legal representation with an unmatched level of personal service.
+Many people in St. Louis and across Missouri have trusted Combs Law Group to handle their small truck accident claims because they combine aggressive legal representation with an unmatched level of personal service.
 Our firm has achieved excellent results for our clients and we are ready to listen to your case today.
 Call (314) 900-HELP, or contact us online, to speak with an attorney and schedule a free, no-obligation consultation.